openhab/website/blog/2023-12-22-openhab-4-1-release.md

 ### Time Series Support for Forecasts and Historical Values

-_Jan N. Klug & Kai Kreuzer, openHAB Maintainer_
+_Jan N. Klug & Kai Kreuzer, openHAB Maintainers_

 Imagine your electricity provider has dynamic pricing, e.g. a different price for every hour (like Tibber does):
 You could plan to charge your electric car or start the dishwasher when prices are low or inhibit the start of your washing machine when the price is high.